 The detailed goals of this workshop are:

-- Defining best practices and addressing challenges for RE and BPM with a focus on agility and flexibility
+- BPM and RE with a focus on agile and flexible processes,

 - Identifying open research topics

 The workshop is planned as a meeting with an initial keynote, paper presentations, discussion and a general idea exchange.

 Topics of interest are not restricted to aspects of agility, but include all issues related to RE activities and techniques in the BPM programmers or BPM activities and techniques during a RE project.
 We are open for all contributions that raise discussion on the possibilities and limitations of a better integration of BPM and RE.